loqalabs/loqa-meta/studio/README.md

    - Submit metadata to the upcoming `loqa-marketplace` repository (see RFC-0003 for schema).
    - Clearly state pricing (if any), support contact, and dependencies.
 3. **Vetting & Safety Review**
-   - Ambiware Labs reviews for quality, security, and AI safety considerations (e.g., prompt injection handling, data provenance).
+   - Loqa Labs reviews for quality, security, and AI safety considerations (e.g., prompt injection handling, data provenance).
    - Automated checks validate manifests, signatures, and binary integrity.
 4. **Approval & Publishing**
    - Once approved, the catalog entry is published and becomes installable via `loqa-skill registry install <name>`.
    - Updates follow the same process; semantic versioning is required.

-> Until the community steering group is formed, Ambiware Labs’ core team makes final publication decisions.
+> Until the community steering group is formed, Loqa Labs’ core team makes final publication decisions.
 The process will transition to a shared governance model over time.

 ## Licensing Flexibility